RAK3372 WisBlock LPWAN Module Quick Start Guide

 Some pins are exposed on RAK19007, and you can easily use them via header pins.
 The labels are at the back, as shown in Figure 2.

-Each WisBlock Base board has its own set of header pins available for you to use.
-However, these header pins are not exactly the same in each WisBlock Base.
-It is common to see IO pins and communication protocol pins like I2C and UART in the WisBlock Base board.
-More information can be found on the official documentation of the specific WisBlock Base you used in your project.
+Each WisBlock Base board provides a unique set of header pins for use.
+However, these header pins may vary between different WisBlock Base boards.
+Commonly, you will find IO pins and communication protocol pins such as I2C and UART.
+For more details, refer to the official documentation for the specific WisBlock Base used in your project.

-You can access the AT command via UART2 by default (and also possible via UART1).
+You can access the AT commands via UART2 by default, and possibly via UART1.
 Firmware update is only possible via UART2.
 A built-in USB-Serial converter is on the board to easily connect the RAK3372 to the USB port of the PC.

 There are useable LEDs as well in the WisBlock Base.
 You can control them in your code via the GREEN_LED